Electricity at the macroscale and its microscopic origins: Modern Theory of Polarization

 \subsection{The bulk subsystem}

-In theoretical solid state physics it is common to study a material's bulk subsystem, meaning the material without its surfaces, by placing it in a torus.
-For a 1-d material the bulk would be represented in a 1-torus $\onetorus$, whose circumference is the width, ${\bulksize}$, of the material's bulk.
-Representing bulk wavefunctions in $\onetorus$ is equivalent to enforcing periodic {\em Born-von K\'arm\'an} boundary conditions on wavefunctions in ${\realone}$~\cite{born_von-karman}.
-In textbooks on solid state physics these conditions are usually discussed in the context of crystalline materials, but they are also commonly used for amorphous materials.
-The bulks of amorphous materials can be represented in $\onetorus$ by ensuring that $\bulksize$ is large enough to contain a representative sample of the material, where `representative' means that the sample's microstructure shares, or approximates, whatever statistical characteristics of the true material are relevant to the properties of the material that are being studied.
+In theoretical solid state physics it is common to study a material's \emph{bulk subsystem}, meaning the material without its surfaces, by placing it in a torus.
+The bulk of a 1-d material would be represented in a 1-torus $\onetorus$, whose circumference is the width, ${\bulksize}$, of the material's bulk.
+As discussed in Appendix~\ref{section:appendix_torus}, representing bulk wavefunctions in $\onetorus$ is equivalent to enforcing $\bulksize$-periodic {\em Born-von K\'arm\'an} boundary conditions on wavefunctions in ${\realone}$~\citep{born_von-karman}.

+In textbooks on solid state physics, Born-von K\'arm\'an boundary conditions are usually discussed in the context of crystalline materials~\citep{cohen_louie,ashcroft_mermin_book,ibach_and_luth,kittel}, but in computational research they are also commonly used for amorphous materials~\citep{trave_2002,pasquarello_1992,tangney_silica_2002}.
+The bulks of amorphous materials can be represented in $\onetorus$ by ensuring that $\bulksize$ is large enough to contain a representative sample of the material, where `representative' means that the sample's microstructure shares, or approximates, whatever statistical characteristics of the true material are relevant to the properties of it that are being studied.
-Suppose that we have found an orthonormal set of $N_e$ states ${\psi_i(x;\zeta)}$, which vary smoothly with $\zeta$, and such that the material's electron density as a function of $\zeta$ is given {\em everywhere} (bulk and surfaces) by ${\sum_{i=1}^{N_e} \abs{\psi_i(x;\zeta)}^2}$.
-Then we can use Eq.~\ref{eqn:mtopJ} to calculate the average of $\Jconv$ over the entire material and we can define any number of eigenoperators ${\hat{\mathfrak{h}}(\zeta)\equiv\sum_{i=1}^{N_e} \epsilon_i\dyad{\psi_i(\zeta)}}$ for this basis and density, with each eigenoperator corresponding to a particular choice of the $N_e$ eigenvalues ${\{\epsilon_i\}}$.
-The operator in question is usually a single-electron Hamiltonian, and I will refer to it as such, but this is not necessary.
-When it is a single-electron Hamiltonian, the eigenvalues are energies (dimensionally) and the $N_e$ eigenstates ${\ket{\psi_i(\zeta)}}$ contributing to the density are those with the lowest eigenvalues.
-I make no assumption about the eigenvalues, but I order the eigenstates such that it is those with indices ($i$) between $1$ and $N_e$ that contribute to the density.

-Let us assume that the material's surfaces do not carry any net charge, and let us replace ${\hamfrak}$, which is the single-electron Hamiltonian of the material in the position ($x$) basis, with a Hamiltonian ${\hamsmall}$ that is bulk-like everywhere in space, and which becomes equal to ${\hamfrak}$ in the center of the material in the limit $\bulksize\to\infty$.
-Therefore the new Hamiltonian approximates the true Hamiltonian in the bulk, but differs greatly from it at surfaces and outside the material, where it remains bulk-like.
-Next we assume that each eigenfunction ${\psi_i(x)}$ of $\hamfrak$ can be expressed as ${\psi_i(x) = \varphi_i(x)e^{i\theta_i}w(x)+\Delta\psi_i(x)}$, for some $x$-independent $\theta_i$, where ${\varphi_i(x)}$ is an eigenfunction of $\hamsmall$, ${\Delta\psi_i(x)}$ is negligible in the bulk, and ${w(x)>0}$ is almost one in the bulk and drops rapidly to zero beyond the bulk.
-Therefore, if the material was a crystal, the eigenfunction's density ${\abs{\psi_i(x)}^2}$ would be almost periodic in the bulk, it would deviate from periodicity near surfaces, and vanish outside the crystal.